Painting Shortcuts That Look Fine at First but Fail Fast Later

 What should I ask before hiring a painter?

-Ask what prep is included, whether sanding is part of the scope, where primer will be used, and how much time is allocated for preparation before painting begins.
+Ask what prep is included, whether sanding is part of the scope, where primer will be used, how many coats are included, and how much time is allocated for preparation before painting begins.

 Ready to Avoid Costly Painting Mistakes?